 Each decision is based on all admissible evidence presented to the Board, including but not limited to the M.A.
 Recommendation and Hearing Officer Proposed Findings of Fact and Recommended Decisions.
-The D.U.’s written administrative report alone is not deemed evidence by the Board.
+The Disability Unit’s written administrative report alone is not deemed evidence by the Board.

 After presentations, including consent calendar cases, the Board may take any of the following actions on your Application: